 The focus of this adult SS class for Spring 2020 is on justice as presented in Scriptures from the prophets and in the reading for Easter Sunday from 1 Corinthians.
 The prophets communicated God's will to the people and called for repentance and justice.

 This adult SS class takes an in-depth walk through the Bible.
 Together, they read and discuss the historical context and commentary of selected passages.

 This class seeks to create a welcoming space for our younger adults to explore questions about faith, biblical ideas, and current events.

 Highlands follows the Liturgical Seasons of the church.
-During both Advent and Lent, Dr. Dave hosts a weekly Bible Study to dive into the theme of the season.
+During both Advent and Lent, the pastor hosts a weekly Bible Study to dive into the theme of the season.
 These studies are a great way to dive deeper into the liturgical season.